ryanq47/CS-EXTC2-NTP/leftoff.md

  - [X] Fix/Imleemnt proper sleep

- - [ ] Doublec check if sizeAck is the correct way to do the callback thingy
+ - [X] Doublec check if sizeAck is the correct way to do the callback thingy
 		>>prolly fine

+ - [X] Final cleanup

+ todo:
+ - [ ] Finish readme
- - [ ] Final cleanup
+ - [ ] Blogpost